 Under Florida law, email addresses are public records.
 If you do not wish your email address to be released in response to a public records request, do not send electronic mail to the Town Administration or its officials.
 Instead, contact this office by phone or letter.

-The Town of Orchid, located along the Atlantic shoreline, has a beautiful, pristine beach.
-Below is information specific to the beach and ways in which to enjoy this natural resource.
+Below is information specific to the beach in Orchid and the ways in which to enjoy and protect this wonderful, natural resource.

 Dogs on the Beaches in Orchid

 In accordance with the Town's Code of Ordinances, you may bring your dog along

 with you for a splash in the ocean or a stroll along the beach in Orchid.
 The Town